Story Trail in Tsútswecw Park

 About the Secwépemctsin language

 The Secwépemctsin language is part of the Interior Salish language group, spoken by the Secwépemc whose traditional territory covers the central and southern interior of British Columbia.
 Secwépemctsin connects its speakers to the land, passes knowledge down through generations and maintains the Secwépemc culture and identity1,2.
-There are few native Secwépemctsin speakers left, but efforts by schools and advocacy organizations in the area are helping elders preserve the language by teaching it to local youth.
+Efforts by schools and advocacy organizations in the area are helping elders preserve the language by teaching it to local youth.

 Can't visit the trail in person?